nirbar/PanelSwWixExtension/README.md

   - *ExecuteCommand*: Launch a deferred command
   - *RestartLocalResources*: Register processes with the Restart Manager if they reside in the specified folder
   - *XslTransform*: Apply a XSL transform on an installed XML file
-  - *WebsiteConfig*: currently, can only stop a website
+  - *WebsiteConfig*: Start or stop a website
+  - *ApplicationPoolConfig*: Start or stop an IIS application pool
   - *JsonJPath*: Set values in JSON-formatted file.
   - *Dism*: Enable or disable Windows Features using DISM API.
 Features will be modified when the parent component is being installed or repaired.
   - *ZipFile*: Creates a ZIP archive from selected files.